P. Sudarshan Reddy: Career

-Reddy won from the Bodhan Assembly constituency representing the Indian National Congress in the 2023 Telangana Legislative Assembly election.
-He polled votes and defeated his nearest rival, Mohammed Shakil Aamir of Bharat Rashtra Samithi by a narrow margin of 3, 062 votes.
-Earlier, he first became an MLA in 1999 Andhra Pradesh Legislative Assembly election defeating K. Ramakanth of TDP by 9,289 votes.
-He retained it in the 2004 election by defeating Abdul Khader of the Telugu Desam Party by a margin of 16,99 votes.
-He won again for the third time in the 2009 Andhra Pradesh Legislative Assembly election.
-However, he lost the 2014 and 2018 Assembly elections.
+Reddy was first elected as a Member of the Andhra Pradesh Legislative Assembly from the Bodhan Assembly constituency in the 1999 Andhra Pradesh Legislative Assembly election, defeating K. Ramakanth of the Telugu Desam Party by 9,289 votes.
+He was re-elected in the 2004 election after defeating Abdul Khader of the Telugu Desam Party by a margin of 16,999 votes.
+He retained the constituency for a third consecutive term in the 2009 Andhra Pradesh Legislative Assembly election.